sjtalkar/milestone2_waterwells_deepnote/doc/assets/download.md

 You will see the following output:

 ![Elevation data download output](../images/download_elevation.jpg)
-### Web Scrapping
+### Web Scraping
 Some datasets
 were not downloaded directly or through APIs.
-They were downloaded using web scrapping of the web pages using the Python package `BeautifulSoup`.
+They were downloaded using web scraping of the web pages using the Python package `BeautifulSoup`.
 This includes the following datasets:
 * The reservoir geospatial data
 * The reservoir measurements data
 * The precipitation weather station geospatial data
 * The monthly precipitation measurements data

-All of these data were scrapped from the
+All of these data were scraped from the
 [California Department of Water Resources Data Echange Center](https://cdec.water.ca.gov/).
 Since
 * the website is dedicated to data publication
 * provides public data
-* the [Conditions of Use](https://water.ca.gov/Conditions-of-Use) do not mention any restriction regarding web scrapping practices
+* the [Conditions of Use](https://water.ca.gov/Conditions-of-Use) do not mention any restriction regarding web scraping practices
 * we provide the data pre-packaged in a dedicated [GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) to avoid overloading the CDEC website with requests when reproducing the project.

-we consider the web scrapping of these data ethical and acceptable.
+we consider the web scraping of these data ethical and acceptable.

-Should you want to see how we collected those data through web scrapping or want to download the raw data instead of the pre-packaged one, we provide in the `/llib/download.py` custom library the original functions we used to scrap the
+Should you want to see how we collected those data through web scraping or want to download the raw data instead of the pre-packaged one, we provide in the `/llib/download.py` custom library the original functions we used to scrap the
 data: